 1. Who we are

-Sound Read Spell is operated by [REPLACE: legal trading name] of [REPLACE: registered address, if applicable], United Kingdom.
+Sound Read Spell is operated by Matthew Stanbury, a qualified teacher based in the United Kingdom.
 If you have any questions about this policy or how we handle your data, please contact us at soundreadspell@gmail.com.
+Schools using the Service can also raise queries through their usual data protection channels, and we will co-operate fully with any school or trust Data Protection Officer.

 2. What data we collect